guillim/guillim.github.io/_posts/2018-09-24-Ports-Docker-nightmare.markdown

 ```
 EXPOSE 8081
 ```
 We look at the container that will be built.
 Here we define the port on which it will be accessible on the docker network.
 What it means if that if other container want to talk to him, they will have to do it on this  port.
+Use ```docker port``` to inspect where the port is forwarded on the host.

 3- docker-compose-backend.yml: